Chrysler Town & Country (minivan): Environmental impact

 The 2.8 L CRD 163 hp with six-speed automatic transmission was tested by EcoTest and was given a rating of 45 out of 100 for environmental friendliness and star rating.

 Volkswagen Routan

-Beginning with Generation V, Volkswagen began marketing the Routan, a rebadged variant of the Chrysler RT platform minivan with revised styling and content, for the Canadian, American and Mexican markets.
-The Routan is manufactured at Windsor Assembly alongside the Grand Caravan, debuted in 2008 at the Chicago Auto Show and with sales beginning in fall 2008, and features neither Chrysler's Stow'n Go nor Swivel'n Go seating systems, but however, features the Easy Out Roller Seats.
+Beginning with the fifth generation, Volkswagen began marketing the Routan, a rebadged variant of the Chrysler RT platform minivan with revised styling and content, for the Canadian, American, and Mexican markets.
+The Routan, manufactured at Windsor Assembly alongside the Grand Caravan, debuted in 2008 at the Chicago Auto Show, with sales beginning in fall 2008.
+It features neither Chrysler's Stow 'n Go nor Swivel 'n Go seating systems, but features the Easy Out Roller Seats.

 2010 recall

-On June 3, 2010, Chrysler recalled 284,831 MY 2008 and 2009 Town & Country vehicles due to an improperly routed wiring harness inside the sliding door.
-A similar recall also affected 15,902 MY 2010 Volkswagen Routan vehicles.
+On June 3, 2010, Chrysler recalled 284,831 2008 and 2009 Town & Country vehicles due to an improperly routed wiring harness inside the sliding door.
+A similar recall also affected 15,902 2010 Volkswagen Routan vehicles.